-Strategy 1: A medical academy outreach program will be provided in the summer that will include information and Reviews recruiting efforts for the upcoming year.
-Formative S Summative Strategy's Expected Result/Impact: Increase student participation Nov Jan Mar June Staff Responsible for Monitoring: Program coordinator, administration.
-100% 100% 100% Strategy 2: A bridge Algebra I camp will be provided to pertinent students.
-Rev iews Strategy's Expected Result/Impact: Increase the percentage of students performance.
-Formative Summative Staff Responsible for Monitoring: Algebra teacher, IC, Administration.
-Nov Jan Mar June Title I Schoolwide Elements: 2.4, 2.5 - TEA Priorities: Build a foundation of reading and math 100% 100% 100% No Progress Accomplished Continue/Modify X Disconti nue
+Strategy 1 Details Reviews Strategy 1: A medical academy outreach program will be provided in the summer that will include information and Formative Summative recruiting efforts for the upcoming year.
+Nov Jan Mar June Strategy's Expected Result/Impact: Increase student participation Staff Responsible for Monitoring: Program coordinator, administration.
+100% 100% 100% Strategy 2 Details Reviews Strategy 2: An Algebra I bridge camp will be provided to pertinent students.
+Formative Summative Strategy's Expected Result/Impact: Increase the percentage of students performance.
+Nov Jan Mar June Staff Responsible for Monitoring: Algebra teacher, IC, Administration.
+Title I Schoolwide Elements: 2.4, 2.5 - TEA Priorities: Build a foundation of reading and math 100% 100% 100% No Progress Accomplished - Continue/Modify X Discon tinue

-Performance Objective 7: By May 2021, all students in the 8th grade will be provided multiple opportunities to be successful in the Texas Success Initiative (TSI) test to measure for college readiness.
-Additionally, a group of 7th graders will begin taking TSI at the end of the academic year.
+Performance Objective 5: By May 2022, all students in the 8th grade will be provided multiple opportunities to be successful in the Texas Success Initiative (TSI) test to measure for college readiness.
 This effort will prepare students for secondary and post secondary opportunities.